 Our EMS aimed at meeting ISO 14001 requirements is a continual cycle of planning, implementing, reviewing and improving the processes and actions that we undertake to meet our business and environmental goals.
-Built on the "Plan, Do, Check, Act" model, our EMS enables PHI to take the following actions:
+Built on the "Plan, Do, Check, Act" model, our EMS enables Pepco to take the following actions:

 Through ongoing support of our EMS program and execution of our environmental policy, our stakeholders can expect to see continued improvement in Exelon’s environmental performance.

 Pepco's Benning Service Center is an important facility in Pepco's electric transmission and distribution system.
 Pepco has operated the Benning Service Center for more than 100 years, and it is the hub for approximately 700 employees working in buildings and facilities around the property.